Estimated Reading Time: 6 Minutes

 Christmas dinner in Costa Rica mainly consists of roast pork with rice or mashed potatoes and vegetables.
 Ticos have their Christmas dinner after Misa de Gallo, the Christmas mass.
 Those who don’t attend church usually have dinner at 10 pm or earlier.

-Let’s go through some typical traditional Costa Rican Christmas food so you can cook a local-style Xmas dinner in your new home or farm.
+Let’s go through some typical Costa Rican Christmas foods so you can cook a local-style Christmas dinner in your new home or farm.
 Do yourself a favor and give it a try.
 It’s unnecessary to go totally native like I did, but at least give it a shot.
 You might even think about becoming a Tico or Tica one day.

 Rompope

-El Rompope is homemade eggnog presented as a traditional Christmas cocktail before Christmas dinner.
+El Rompope is a homemade eggnog presented as a traditional Christmas cocktail before Christmas dinner.

 Pierna de Cerdo Asada

 The traditional Christmas dinner is roast pork or pierna de cerdo asada.
-Roast pork can be accompanied by anything, so you will probably see it accompanied by rice, beans, and vegetables like chayotes.
+Roast pork can be served with a variety of accompaniments, such as rice, beans, and vegetables like chayotes.

 Tamal Navideño

 An essential traditional Costa Rican Christmas food is the Tamal navideño.
 Traditionally, tamales are cooked during the first weekend of December.
 Ticos will eat a tamal for breakfast, lunch, or any time during the day.
-Tamales are now consumed throughout the whole year but are traditionally made for Christmas.
-They contain ground corn, pork, carrots, rice, sweet pepper, and achiote wrapped in a plantain leaf and cooked.
+Tamales are now consumed year-round, but are traditionally made for Christmas.
+They consist of ground corn, pork, carrots, rice, sweet pepper, and achiote, wrapped in a plantain leaf and cooked.
 Do not eat the plantain leaves.

-It is especially relevant that using Salsa Lizano on the tamal is very important.
+It is essential to use Salsa Lizano on the tamal.

 Salsa Lizano